Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/12/2021 (Day 72)

+- 👩‍💻 Finished up GroceryMapper and put the link out for the general public to see lol.
+Holy vulnerability hangover Batman!
+- 👩‍💻 Started up a mini-app to practice React Context/Reducers, more Tailwind (specifically dark themes) and CSS Grid.
+- 🧩 Finished daily 100Devs problem - felt good about my problem-solving process with this one.
+Feeling much more confident with higher-order functions like map, reduce, etc.

 ## 7/11/2021 (Day 71)

 - 👩‍💻 Well, uncovered some new issues when testing (of course), so no link for GroceryMapper available yet.
 But it's so close!
 In the meantime, here's a fun screenshot of the home/landing page - I love the illustration I found on Storyset 😍